microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 **Using the new features in MakeCode**

-An extension has been developed to include the microphone and logo touch features currently available. [https://github.com/frumplecoin/demo-extension](https://github.com/frumplecoin/demo-extension) ← *Please do not share any links to this extension or make any public statements about this that could link it to micro:bit*
+An extension has been developed to include the microphone and logo touch features currently available. [https://github.com/microbit-foundation/pxt-microbit-v2-extension](https://github.com/microbit-foundation/pxt-microbit-v2-extension)

 1. Open [https://makecode.microbit.org/beta](https://makecode.microbit.org/beta)
-2. Select Advanced > Add Extension and paste [https://github.com/frumplecoin/demo-extension](https://github.com/frumplecoin/demo-extension) into the search box.
+2. Select Advanced > Add Extension and paste [https://github.com/microbit-foundation/pxt-microbit-v2-extension](https://github.com/microbit-foundation/pxt-microbit-v2-extension) into the search box.
 3. Click on the extension to add it to the toolbox.

 **V2 MakeCode APIs**